contemplatieve fotografie miksang mindful mindfulness fotografie meditatiecursus workshop training

 Educated in the United States

-I immediately understood the freshness of this artistic discipline where the two experiental worlds of meditation and photography come together.
-From 2006–2008 I completed the Miksang course of study in a passionate pace under the guidance of Michael Wood (CA), founder of Miksang of The Miksang Institute in the United States.
+Instantly I understood the freshness of this contemplative art form where the two experiental worlds of meditation and photography fuse.
+From 2006–2008 I completed the Miksang course of study under the guidance of Michael Wood (CA), founder of Miksang of The Miksang Institute in the United States.

-Captivated by the beauty and power of this young art form, I completed the Miksang Teachers training in the US.
+Captivated by the beauty and power of this young artistic discipline, I completed the Miksang Teachers training in the US.
 Since then I have been the sole Miksang teacher dedicating fulltime teaching Miksang training courses in the Netherlands and Europe based on this Miksang tradition.
 Over the years I have introduced all levels of the Miksang Photography training course and developed the Miksang Instructors Education.

 miksang photography, miksang retreat, miksang, good eye, mindfulness, mindful photography, meditation, dharma art, miksang mindful photography, miksang rereat, miksang photography retreat